SciML/Catalyst.jl/docs/src/spatial_modelling/lattice_reaction_systems.md

 ### [Non-uniform values for edge-parameters](@id spatial_lattice_modelling_intro_simulation_inputs_edge_parameters)
 Adjacent compartments are connected by edges (with which compartments are connected by edges being defined by the lattice).
 For unstructured lattices, it is possible (if a directed graph was used) to have edges from one compartment to another, but not in the opposite direction.
 For a lattice with $N$ compartments, edge values are set by a $NxN$ matrix, where value $(i,j)$ corresponds to the parameter's values in the edge going *from* compartment i *to* compartment j.
 This matrix can be either [sparse or non-sparse](https://docs.julialang.org/en/v1/stdlib/SparseArrays/).
 In the latter cases, values corresponding to non-existing edges are ignored.

-E.g. let's consider a 1d Cartesian lattices with 4 compartments.
+Let's consider a 1d Cartesian lattice with 4 compartments.
 Here, an edge parameter's values are provided in a $4x4$ matrix.
 For [the Brusselator model described previously](@ref spatial_lattice_modelling_intro_example), $D$'s value was tied to edges.
 If we wish to set the value of $D$ to various values between $0.1$ and $0.4$ we can do:
 ```@example spatial_intro_4
 ps = [:A => 1.0, :B => 4.0,
       :D => [